Asymptotic statistics for finite continued fractions with restricted digits: Introduction

 Here we adapt the approach to obtain asymptotic estimates for the size of fractal sets $\Omega_{N,A}$ and $\Omega_{N,\Ac_d}$ closely related to Conjecture \ref{conj:Z} and \ref{conj:Z:quad} by introducing weighted transfer operators, constrained to the sets $A$ and $\Ac_d$.
 Along with Lee--Sun \cite{lee:sun}, where they made some simplifying remarks on \cite{bv} regarding the use of Perron's formula and smoothing process, we finally construct auxiliary probability spaces in Theorem \ref{main:overQ} and \ref{main:overK}.

-\begin{remark} Our main result yields non-trivial estimates and additional evidence for Zaremba's conjecture in terms of the size of fractal set of bounded-type, however, it is in an averaging sense.
+\begin{remark} Our main statement yields an additional evidence for Zaremba's conjecture in terms of the size of fractal set of bounded-type, however, it is in an averaging sense.
 That means, we could not suggest any statistics for the exact set of rationals with fixed denominator but we obtain the asymptotic formula for the set with $\epsilon$-thickening on the denominator.

-We would like to emphasise that this observation comes from interactions with deeper dynamical perspectives of continued fractions, in particular as an application of a spectral gap and Dolgopyat estimate for the associated transfer operators. \end{remark}
+We would like to emphasise that this observation comes from the interactions with dynamical aspects of continued fractions, in particular as an application of a spectral gap and Dolgopyat estimate for the associated transfer operators. \end{remark}

 This article is organised as follows.
 In Section \ref{sec:op}, we introduce constrained transfer operators attached to real and complex continued fractions with restricted digits, and collect their spectral properties.
 In Section \ref{sec:taub}, we prove Theorem \ref{main:overQ}.(1) applying a Tauberian theorem to convert results on complex functions to asymptotic statistics for Zaremba-type bounded digit sets.
 In Section \ref{sec:smooth}, we complete the proof of Theorem \ref{main:overQ}.(2), which relies on the probabilistic smoothing process.